SelinaHhan/RecipeAnalysis/README.md

 To properly handle the categorical feature, we used one-hot encoding on the season column through a ColumnTransformer, which ensures that the linear regression model interprets each season as a separate binary feature.
 The numerical feature, minutes, was passed through without transformation.

 We split the dataset into training and testing sets with an 80/20 ratio and trained our pipeline using the training data.
 The model's performance on the test set resulted in an R² score of 0.0004 and a root mean squared error (RMSE) of approximately 588.74.
 These metrics indicate that the baseline model does not capture much of the variance in calorie values, suggesting that season and minutes alone are not strong predictors of calorie content.
 Future models may benefit from incorporating more relevant nutritional or ingredient-level features.

+## Final Model
+For the final model, we built a linear regression pipeline to **predict the total calories** of a recipe based on a selected set of features that are available before a recipe is prepared or rated.
+The features we chose are:
+`season`

+`minutes`

+`prop_fat`

+`n_ingredients`

+`n_steps`

+We evaluated the model using R² score and Root Mean Squared Error (RMSE) to assess how well the model explains the variation in calories and how far its predictions deviate from the true values.

+`season`
+This column represents the seasonal label derived from the submission date of the recipe.
+The rationale for including this feature is that certain types of dishes are more common or richer in particular seasons (e.g., hearty, high-calorie recipes in winter).
+This categorical feature was one-hot encoded using `OneHotEncoder` in our preprocessing pipeline to ensure proper handling by the model.

+`minutes`
+This column measures the total cooking time in minutes.
+We included it because our earlier EDA and hypothesis testing showed that high-calorie recipes tend to take longer to prepare.
+Since cooking time varies widely across recipes, we applied standardization using `StandardScaler` to make this feature more numerically stable and prevent extreme values from dominating the model.

+`prop_fat`
+This column indicates the proportion of calories in the recipe that come from fat, calculated using the nutritional PDV information.
+We chose this feature because fat content is a major contributor to total caloric value, and recipes with higher fat density are expected to have higher calorie counts.
+This column was left as-is since it’s already in proportion form and centered around meaningful units.

+`n_ingredients`
+This column counts the number of ingredients in a recipe.
+We calculated the correlation and found a slight positive relationship with calorie content (correlation ≈ 0.13).
+The intuition is that recipes with more ingredients might have more complex or larger portions, which often lead to higher calorie totals.
+Although it was initially considered for transformation, we ultimately excluded it from the final preprocessor to simplify the pipeline.

+`n_steps`
+This column captures the number of procedural steps in the recipe instructions.
+Similar to `n_ingredients`, we found a positive correlation (~0.15) with calories, suggesting that more involved recipes may lead to richer, higher-calorie outcomes.
+Since the distribution of `n_steps` is skewed (as shown in the histogram), we applied standardization to scale this feature properly for modeling.

+We used **LinearRegression** from sklearn wrapped in a pipeline with preprocessing steps applied through ColumnTransformer.
+The data was split into a training and testing set using an 80/20 ratio with a fixed random_state for reproducibility.
+The performance of our final model was:

+R² Score: 0.0456
+RMSE: 575.25

+By including additional features such as `prop_fat`, `n_ingredients`, and `n_steps`, we were able to increase the explanatory power of the model and reduce prediction error.
+Although the overall R² remains modest, the enhanced model captures more meaningful variation in recipe calorie content than the baseline.

+## Fairness Analysis
+For our fairness analysis, we investigated whether our linear regression model predicts calories with equal accuracy across recipes of different quality levels, as measured by their average user rating.
+We split the dataset into two groups: high-rated recipes and low-rated recipes, using the median average rating as the threshold.
+We chose the median instead of the mean because ratings are often skewed, and the median provides a more robust central measure.
+To assess fairness, we evaluated the model's Root Mean Squared Error (RMSE) separately for each group.
+RMSE captures how far off the model's calorie predictions are from the actual values — a lower RMSE indicates better predictive accuracy.
+If the model were fair, we would expect similar RMSE values for both high-rated and low-rated recipes.

+**Null Hypothesis:** Our model is fair — the RMSE for high-rated and low-rated recipes is roughly the same, and any difference is due to random variation.

+**Alternative Hypothesis:** Our model is unfair — the RMSE differs significantly between high-rated and low-rated recipes.

+**Test Statistic:** Difference in RMSE (high-rated – low-rated)

+**Significance Level:** 0.05

+<iframe
+  src="assets/fairness.html"
+  width="700"
+  height="600"
+  frameborder="0"
+></iframe>

+We conducted a permutation test to assess the significance of the observed RMSE difference.
+The observed difference in RMSE between high-rated and low-rated recipes was 111.12, with the high-rated group having substantially worse predictive performance.
+After shuffling the group labels 1000 times and recalculating the RMSE differences under the null distribution, we found a p-value of 0.0000.
+This value is below our significance threshold of 0.05, leading us to reject the null hypothesis.

+This result suggests that our model is unfair, performing significantly worse on recipes that are more highly rated.
+In the context of user trust and recipe usability, this discrepancy could mislead users by giving less accurate calorie estimates for the recipes they are most likely to enjoy.